VikSil/wombo-clicker/README.md

     docker run -v "/$(pwd)/pics:/wombo_clicker/pics" -v "/$(pwd)/words:/wombo_clicker/words" -it wombo-clicker

-It will take a minute for the script to initialise.
+It will take 60 seconds or more for the script to initialise.
 It will start by outputting a message `I am a clicker` to console, followed by the prompts it has read from the input folder.
 While running, the script will output information about each prompt it is processing.

 Generated images will be downloaded into `pics/010_new` folder.